University of Michigan School of Public Health

 The University of Michigan School of Public Health is the public health school of the University of Michigan, a public research university in Ann Arbor, Michigan, United States.
 The school is one of the oldest schools of public health in the country and is considered one of the top schools focusing on health in the United States.
 Founded in 1941, the School of Public Health grew out of the University of Michigan's degree programs in public health, some of which date back to the 19th century.

+Departments

+The University of Michigan School of Public Health consists of six academic departments: